 You have to appreciate the pirate-y pun in the name, though it’s a shame the formula doesn’t include actual barberries.
 Barberry Coast is a fairly new brand, but it’s picking up a lot of fans and for good reason.
 This aftershave is one of them.

-It’s quite smooth to put on because the formula gives up some of the alcohol sting to put in a good deal of glycerin.
-There’s still some sting, but it’s not nearly as bad or go on for as long as others, while the glycerin moisturizes and smoothens the skin.
+It’s quite smooth to put on because the formula gives up some of the alcohol stings to put in a good deal of glycerin.
+There’s still some sting, but it’s not nearly as bad or goes on for as long as others, while the glycerin moisturizes and smoothens the skin.
 If you’ve got sensitive skin, this comes highly recommended.

 Though bay rum tends to be a more traditional thing (it’s the classic post-barbershop scent, after all), there’s still room to experiment and bring new things to the table.
 Gilbert Henry takes the old and gives it a fresh new touch.